Percolation critical probabilities of matching lattice-pairs

+We are concerned here with embeddings of planar graphs in either the Euclidean or hyperbolic planes, and \emph{we shall use $\sH$ to denote either of these as appropriate for the setting}.
 A useful summary of hyperbolic geometry may be found in \cite{CFKP} (see also \cite{Iver}).
-Quasi-transitive planar graphs may be embedded as follows in the Euclidean or hyperbolic plane, and \emph{we shall use $\sH$ to denote either of these as appropriate for the setting}.
 An embedding of a graph $G$ in $\sH$ is called \emph{proper} if every compact subset of $\sH$ contains only finitely many vertices of $G$ and intersects only finitely many edges.
 Henceforth, all embeddings will be assumed to be proper.
-Here is a summary of relevant embedding theorems.

-An \emph{Archimedean tiling} (or \emph{uniform tiling}) of a two-dimensional Riemannian manifold is a tiling by regular polygons such that its isometry-group acts transitively on its vertex-set.
+An \emph{Archimedean tiling} (or \emph{uniform tiling}) of a two-dimensional Riemannian manifold is a tiling by regular polygons such that its isometry group (of the tiling) acts transitively on its vertex-set.
 The edges of the tiling are geodesics.
-The manifolds in question are the Euclidean and hyperbolic planes, always denoted $\sH$.
+A discussion of amenability may be found in \cite[Sect.\ 6.1]{LP}.